Key Concepts

 The two cycles

 Decisions don't end at recording.
-The observation cycle (drift, evidence decay, stale scan) feeds signals back into the decision cycle (frame, explore, compare, decide).
+The observation cycle (drift, evidence decay, claim verification) feeds signals back into the decision cycle (frame, explore, compare, decide).
 Failed measurements create new problems.
 Stale decisions trigger re-evaluation.
-See Decision Lifecycle for how quint-code supports each stage.
+See Decision Lifecycle for how haft supports each stage.

 Next